Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The ``Finite Rank'' Case

-We start with a few additional notations.
-Define where $G$ is a finite abelian $p$-group.
-It is well-known that $\Lambda\cong\mathbb{Z}_p\llbracket\Gamma\rrbracket$, where $\Gamma=\mathbb{Z}^{s}_p$; this explains what ``finite rank'' $s$ means.
-From this perspective, Theorems \ref{grku} and \ref{theorem0} can be regarded as ``rank-1'' situations.
-Further, we let be the usual Weierstrass polynomial.
-Consider the ideal in $R$: and let $R_m\coloneqq R/\Omega_m$.
-It is well known that there is a canonical ring isomorphism \begin{remark} Note that both $\Lambda$ and $R$ are compact (and Hausdorff) in their $\mathfrak m_s$--adic topologies, where $\mathfrak m_s$ is the ideal generated by $\{p, T_1, T_2, \dots, T_s\}$. \end{remark} For each $m$, let $A_m$ be an $R_m$-module such that $(A_m)_m$ forms a projective system in the category of $R$-modules.
-Let $X\coloneqq\varprojlim\limits_{m} A_m$ be the projective limit.
-The main goal of this section is the proof of the following result (essentially known to the authors of \cite{grku1} under the $\Lambda$-torsion hypothesis, as stated without proof in loc.cit.).
+In this context, we take a projective system $(A_m)_m$ of $R_m$--modules, whose transition maps are $R$--module morphisms.
+Let $X\coloneqq\varprojlim_{m} A_m$ be its projective limit in the category of $R$--modules.
+The main goal of this section is the proof of the following result, essentially known to the authors of \cite{grku1} in the particular case $\mathcal O:=\Bbb Z_p[G]$, with $G$ a finite, abelian $p$--group, and under a certain torsion hypothesis, as stated without proof in loc.cit.

 \begin{theorem} Assume that the projective system $(A_m)_m$ satisfies the following: \begin{enumerate}

 \item[(i)] $(A_m)_m$ is surjective, in the usual sense.